gmih/gmih.github.io/pages/raiding/index.md

 ## Raid Roster

-Our raid roster will generally consist of Legionnaires with the occasional trial member.
-Once raids are on farm, we’ll open up opportunities for raiding to prepared social members.
+Our main raid roster consists of Legionnaires with the occasional trial member.
+Our Thursday Alt/Normal run is open to the anyone in the guild as long as you meet the minimum requirements.

 <hr class="divider">

 ## Raiding Expectations
 - Invites start going out at 5:45pm PST.
 Please be in the raid zone by 6pm PST and ready to pull.
 - Maintain a reasonable rate of attendance (75%+).
-- ilvl 875+
-- Artifact Traits at 35+
+- Keep your gear and Artifact up-to-date.
 - Study up on strategies before the raid.
 GMiH strats will be posted on the forums and you can feel free to ask any questions or discuss any concerns you have there.
-- Install and use Ventrilo.
+- Install and use Discord.
 - Install and use the following addons:
   - [DBM](https://mods.curse.com/addons/wow/deadly-boss-mods)
   - Future encounter-specific addons as needed
 - Have a good attitude.
 Everyone gets frustrated, but don’t take it out on your teammates.
 - RSVP to raids using the in-game calendar.
-RSVP by midnight each Wednesday to secure your raid spot.
+RSVP by midnight each Wednesday to secure your raid spot (or else Rissie will harass you).
 - We highly encourage all of our raiders to run Mythic+ dungeons regularly.

 ### Attendance

-Great Men in History expects that Legionnaires will maintain an attendance record of 75% or higher over a 2 month period of time (6 out of 8 points).
+Great Men in History expects that Legionnaires will maintain an attendance record of 75% or higher.
 If your attendance drops below 75%, you’ll be notified by an officer.
 From there, you can either get your attendance back up, or be moved into another rank.

-Every week, you can earn a maximum of 1 attendance point.
-This point can come from attending either a Friday or Saturday raid.
-We expect that you'll try to make as many raids as you can, but we don't want to penalize you for having an off schedule.

 If you’re going to miss a raid, please post in the “Truancy” sub-forum as soon as possible.

-An updated Attendance record can be found in the Link section on the forum sidebar.
+Vacations, sick days, etc. are understandable, but please let us know as soon as you know so we can plan the roster accordingly.

 ### Behavior
 - While we are a mature guild that allows mature (or rather immature) humor and profanity, please help keep the guild a harassment-free space for everyone.
 Great Men in History prohibits harassment based on performance, gender, gender identity and expression, sexual orientation, disability, body size, race, or religion (or lack thereof).
 If someone asks you to stop, or you’re lashing out in anger, be willing to apologize and move on.